trow/LivingClara/README.md

 Clara is a Female Human Lawful Evil Thief **with the ability to change her kit at any time**.
 Though initially underpowered, she can rapidly level up through numerous interjections with party members, gaining various attribute and ability bonuses.
 She can also be directly summoned when starting a new *Throne of Bhaal* campaign.

 ### 2. Dark Side Anomen
 If Anomen fails his paladin trial, this component adds extensive content for his Chaotic Neutral alignment.
-With Clara's influence, Anomen might still achieve his goal of becoming a <span style="background-color: black; color: black;">real</span> paladin.
+With Clara's influence, Anomen might still achieve his goal of becoming a *real* paladin.

 ## Compatibility & Installation